 This book gets you to start automating your financial life.
 To this day anytime I set up some sort of savings plan for a trip, or large purchase I always automate it.
 It will make a huge impact in your life.

-Well, there you have it.
 These are the first 5 books I would recommend anyone getting into personal finance get started with.
 If you are wondering how I read so many books the honest answer is I do most of my reading through audiobooks.

 If you are wanting to give audio books a try I would suggest using Audible.
 With the offer below, you get 2 free books.
 Give it a try and tell me what you think in the comments below.